 A canvas course, coordinated by JEDI team member Jaylen Bastos, aiming to provide students, faculty and staff an opportunity to engage in shared learning regarding complex and difficult issues facing the fields of forestry and conservation.
 Register using your UBC CWL account.

 A podcast initiative to share new voices and promote the profiles of diverse scholars within UBC Forestry.
-Join JEDI Team member Estefanía Milla-Moreno, Latina scholar and PhD candidate, to explore stories of JEDI in nature.
+Join JEDI team member Estefanía Milla-Moreno, Mapuche and Latina Scholar, and learn about stories of JEDI in Nature.

 A series of online webinars, hosted by JEDI Team member Estefania Milla-Moreno that discuss forestry topics through the lens of EDI and anti-racism, featuring guests from a range of backgrounds and experiences.